clivewalker/Perch-Dashboard-Links-Widget/README.md

 # cvw_dashboardlinks

 This is a Perch CMS dashboard widget that displays a list of links.
-Links are added by an admin user in the Perch Settings page.
+Links are added by a user in the Perch Settings page.
 Possible uses include:

 * A list of links to custom Perch help pages.
 * Link to Google Analytics accounts.